 User Experience is about way more than a pretty site.
 Your site should be easily navigated by all visitors and make them want to stick around.
 Include a site architecture to help search engines understand the content and structure.

 Have you taken advantage of all your Metadata opportunities?

 There are many opportunities to optimize or increase your traffic from Metadata on your site, like in your titles, descriptions and images.
 All of these are chances to tell the search engines what you’re all about.
 Plus, it also gives you the possibility to find out which titles or sentences that will attract your target audience to click on your site.

 That SEO Checklist should be enough to get you thinking properly.
 If you’d like to learn more or actively improve your SEO ranking, let us know.
-We’re here to help, shoot us an email at firstname.lastname@example.org or contact us here and one of our SEO experts will be in touch.
+We’re here to help, shoot us an email at email@example.com or in the contact button and one of our SEO experts will be in touch.